joebew42/ex_chat/README.md

  - what happen when we try to connect to the chat with an invalid access token
    - 1) the token not exist/not valid [DONE]
    - 2) no token provided [TODO]
+ - Extract a collaborator for the WebSocketClient that will be responsible to understand if there is a user_session for a given access_tokent

 ### TODO